flekschas/regl-scatterplot/README.md

   synchronous event broadcasting at your own risk via `createScatterplot({ syncEvents: true })`.
 This property can't be changed after initialization!

+- If you need to draw more than 2 million points, you might want to set `performanceMode` to `true` during the initialization to boost the performance.
+In performance mode, points will be drawn as simple squares and color blending is disabled.
+This should allow you to draw up to 20 million points (or more depending on your hardware).
+Make sure to reduce the `pointSize` as you render more and more points (e.g., `0.25` for 20 million works for me) to ensure good performance.

 **Examples:**